 The bulk of the research taking place in Sweden – around 70 per cent – is privately financed.
 These investments have helped companies such as ABB, Ericsson, Sandvik and the Volvo Group become leaders in their fields.
 The remaining 30 per cent of the research is publicly financed.

 At Lund University, the European Spallation Source – planned to be fully operational by 2027 – will use the world’s most powerful neutron source to provide insights into everyday materials.

 Also connected to Lund University, the MAX IV Laboratory puts Sweden at the forefront of materials and nanotechnology research.

 The challenges we are facing today are complex and global.
 They demand action, but the prerequisites for sustainable development, growth and prosperity are changing.
 It’s clear that research and innovation are important factors for tackling societal issues.
 We need knowledge to find the right solutions.
 And we need to ensure we have the correct tools to implement them.

-Sustainability is at the top of the Swedish government’s agenda and Sweden aims to be a leader in the implementation of the 2030 Agenda.
-When it comes to research and development (R&D), Sweden aims to be one of the most R&D-intensive countries in the world, with both broad and specialised research.
+The Swedish government realised early on that sustainability was the future and have high ambitions when it comes to the green transition.
+Sweden aims to be one of the most R&D-intensive countries in the world, with both broad and specialised research.

 Major investments in R&D

 As a rule, Sweden invests more than 3 per cent of the country’s GDP in R&D. The business sector contributes, with around 70 per cent of Sweden’s research being financed by private companies, as mentioned above.